01adrianrdgz/MultiPurrAudio/README.md

 # MultiPurrAudio
 play all your favorite mp3 files using this app!
 Select a folder that contains mp3 files and they will be displayed in a list here.
 It's simple, yet cute software.
+(Only legally acquired files need to be used, I don't support piracy, please don't use piracy!!)

 # requirements
 - operating system: any